lindaxeva/datablix/README.md

 over on GitHub every time you upload a change, and you will see a little checkmark on the project page when they pass.

-## Limitations
+## Notice

-- It works with CSV files, so save other formats as CSV first.
+- It works with CSV files, so save other formats (Google/Excel sheets) as CSV first.
 - It spots dates by their format, so a really unusual date style might get read as plain text.
 - It catches spacing and capital-letter mismatches, but not typos or different